-At a small studio, we always begin with an identity-driven approach.
-This means we don’t make assumptions and discover directly with the client what they want to communicate to the world including their strengths, values, and what sets them apart from everyone else.
+a small studio, always begins with an identity-driven approach.
+This means they don’t make assumptions and discover directly with the client what they want to communicate to the world including their strengths, values, and what sets them apart from everyone else.
 This helps result in a brand identity and experience design that is custom-tailored to the client’s needs and their customers.

 I developed and led a workshop with the support of my team to gather the content we needed to tell a strong story directly with our client.